 The imposing North Gatehouse on Old Brompton Road, built to look like a triumphal arch, represents the ‘great west door’, while the symmetrical layout of the smaller paths creates two pairs of ‘aisles’ running parallel to the central ‘nave’.
 The North Gatehouse was refurbished in 1856, the front refaced Aislaby Stone.
 It suffered extensive bomb damage during World War II and was subsequently restored.

 Two prominent colonnades flank Central Avenue and the Great Circle, with catacombs beneath, entered by impressive cast-iron doors.
-Matching bell towers were planned for either side of the arcades, but financial constraints meant that only the western one was actually built.

 The original plan called for ‘transepts’ on either side, formed by dedicated chapels for Roman Catholics and Dissenters, but a combination of financial constraint and social prejudice predicated against both.
 The proposed site of the Nonconformists’ chapel still remains unconsecrated in consideration of their religious convictions.
 After an unsuccessful attempt to purchase a plot to the west of the Great Circle to build their own chapel, an independent group of Roman Catholics eventually secured a site adjacent to Kensal Green Cemetery, and established the Roman Catholic Cemetery of St. Mary’s, subsequently exhuming several monks from Brompton for reburial there.
 Thus, the present chapel was initially reserved for the Church of England, but later rededicated for Nonconformist use.